 - Pig Latin is a high-level scripting language while MapReduce is a low-level data processing paradigm.

-- Without much complex Java implementations in MapReduce, programmers can perform the same implementations very easily using Pig Latin.
+- Without many complex Java implementations in MapReduce, programmers can perform the same implementations very easily using Pig Latin.

 - Apache Pig decreases the length of the code by approx 20 times (according to Yahoo).
 Hence, this reduces development time by almost 16 times.